eez-open/studio/help/en-US/components/widgets/Colorwheel.md

-# DESCRIPTION [DRAFT]
+# DESCRIPTION

-Colorwheel widget allows the user to select a color.
+This widget allows the user to select a color.

 [More info](https://docs.lvgl.io/8.3/widgets/extra/colorwheel.html)

 # PROPERTIES

-## Mode [DRAFT]
+## Mode

-Select which part of the color will be changed with the widget:
+Select which part of the color will be changed with the Widget:

 -   `HUE`
 -   `SATURATION`
 -   `VALUE`

-## Fixed mode [DRAFT]
+## Fixed mode

-The color mode can be fixed (so as to not change with long press) using this property.
+The color mode can be fixed (so as to not change with long press) using this item.

 # INPUTS [EMPTY]